17 Tips To Prepare Your Online Store For Holiday Sales

 To track statistics on conversions and purchases, add a UTM tag to the link that the blogger displays to potential buyers, as well as a promo code for a discount.

-How Not to Lose Customers During a Sale
+How To Avoid Losing Customers During a Sale

 Competition is high on Black Friday as online stores and marketplaces aggressively fight for the buyer’s attention.
 Outline your action plan to make sure that you don't miss anything, be polite, and respond to customer messages promptly.
 During a sale, procrastination can be costly.